mostafaadawy/block_chain_coin/readmi.md

     8- get latest block to be used in previous hash
     9- addblock that calculate the previous or latest block hash to be saved in previous hash in the new block and then pushed this block to the chain
-    10- we call an object and test it by adding some data and loggout the result
+    10- we call an object and test it by adding some data and loggout the result 11- we add validation method in the block chain class that checks current hash and previous hash